teusH/MySense/PyCom/README.md

 The MySense server will collect this information from the MQTT servers and formward these measurements and meta data to e.g. a MySQL database, spreadsheet or another data stream service.

+One may need to clean the fan, or even lenses, e.g. on the event on high unexpected values.
+See <a href="https://www.mistywest.com/posts/teardown-sensirion-particle-matter-sensor/" alt="how to teardown SPS30">how to teardown the Sensirion SPS30</a>.
 ### remote management
 The LoRa MySense part is supporting remote control via TTN.
 The following remote commands are supported yet:
 * '?': send version, configuration and location details to TTN MQTT server